Robert Bathurst: Early life

 In 1966, the family moved to England and Bathurst was sent to board at Worth School in Sussex.
 At the age of 13, he began acting in minor skits and revues and read old copies of Plays and Players magazine, "studying floor plans of theatres and reading about new theatres being built".
 He had first become interested in acting when his family saw a pantomime at the Gaiety Theatre in Dublin and he watched actors waiting for their cues in the wings.

-Bathurst left Worth at the age of 18 to read law at Pembroke College, Cambridge.
+Aged 18, Bathurst left school to read law at Pembroke College, Cambridge.
 He spent much of his time there performing in the Cambridge Footlights alongside Hugh Laurie, Rory McGrath and Emma Thompson.
 From 1977 to 1978, he was the secretary of the group and, from 1978 to 1979, he was the president.
 Among the Footlights Revues in which he participated were Stage Fright in 1978, which he also co-wrote and Nightcap in 1979.
 He also directed and appeared in the Footlights pantomime Aladdin as Widow Twankey during the 1978–79 season.
 He took the Bar Vocational Course at the University of Law, in London, which allowed him to go on to become a practising barrister, but stuck to acting instead.